AlexHuang21/Link-State-Routing-Protocol/README.md

 Example:

-python3 Link_State_Routing.py A 5000 config.txt
+python3 Link_State_Routing.py A 5000 Example_Config.txt

 Monitor Output: Each router will periodically output the least-cost paths to all other routers.